revers3ntropy/entropyenginedev/entropy-engine/README.md

 Component constructors take in an object and will look at properties the same as their own.
 ## Transform
-Most basic component that every sprite has to have.
+Most basic component that every entity has to have.
 Constructor takes an object with the following properties:
 ```ts
 position: v2 // default (0, 0)